-As from their origin, these societies have had a great structural and technical evolution; nowadays, in a market more and more attentive and demanding, the certification process through which a third party ensures that a product, a service or an organization complies with specified, shared and standardized requirements presents itself as an instrument with great economic and social utility, since it introduces a protection against any possible non-qualified operator.
+As from their origin, these societies have had a great structural and technical evolution; nowadays, in a market more and more attentive and demanding, the certification process through which a third party ensures that a product, a service or an organization complies with specified, shared and standardized requirements presents itself as an instrument with great economic and social utility, since it introduces a protection against any possible nonqualified operator.
 In the naval sector, the certificate of classification is the document which attests that a ship and its components have been designed and built in compliance with the rules and criteria established by the Classification Society and therefore it complies also with the rules defined by the International Maritime Organization, if the classifying body is a member of IMO.

 To maintain the requirements initially obtained, the ship shall be subject to periodical - usually annual - surveys and to deeper and more detailed verifications, which are usually carried out every five years.
 The approval program of the registers is addressed to all those components and equipment which are installed on board and for which the national or international rules prescribe verification of the homologating authority.
 Therefore, also the electrical components and specifically switching and protection devices shall be accompanied by type approval certificates attesting the compliance with all relevant electrical and environmental parameters.
 The issue of the certificate is obtained as final result of a verification process which, as a rule, foresees the analysis of the product specification or of the reference standard, the verification of compliance with the design attested through test reports issued by an accredited laboratory, the definition of the controls to be carried out during manufacturing and final inspection.
 Following up this procedure, according to which the Register attests that under any condition all the requirements have been met, a type approval certificate is issued for the product testifying its suitability for the use in naval applications.
-Hereunder you can find an example of the certificate attesting that ABB SACE circuit-breakers are suitable to be used for marine applications.
-Figure 7 reproduces DNV and RINA type approval certificates relevant to the new series of air circuit-breakers ABB SACE Emax 2.
+Figure 7 shows, as an example, an extract of the documents (type approval certificate) attesting the approval of some naval Registers for ABB SACE circuit-breakers; in the case considered, for Emax X1 circuit-breaker, reference is made to the certification obtained, among the other ones, by the Norwegian Register Det Norske